The Open People tell stories and shape experiences, each informed by a sense of purpose and optimism.

 Words with Ways

-Bringing our copywriting and content-creation skills to the fore, Words with Ways will address our clients’ increasing need for captivating, customer-centric writing with a distinct tone-of-voice.
+Bringing our copywriting and content-creation skills to the fore, Words with Ways shapes customer-centric writing and design with a distinct identity and brand voice.

 director, publishing consultant, project developer

 A varied education means Stuart knows a little about journalism and theatre, and rather more about education.